 Even for the most devoted couple, evenings at home can become monotonous after a while.
-As fun as it is to read and watch TV together, sometimes you want something more, shall we say, interactive.
+As fun as it is to read and watch TV together, sometimes you want something different.
 Enter the best card games and best board games for couples.

-Here, we present a list of games suitable for couples and, in some cases, their friends too.
-Some will help a couple learn more about each other and establish a greater emotional intimacy, others will help turn on the physical and sexual energy, and still others are good for a simple night of fun, whether with friends or with each other.
+Here, we present a list of games that are just perfect for couples.
+Some will help a couple learn more about each other and establish a greater emotional intimacy, others will help turn on the physical and sexual energy, and others are good for a simple night of fun.

 These couples board games are less traditional, but can provide a perfect accompaniment to your next date night.